Canadian values test could apply to white supremacists: Leitch

 Federal Conservative Party leadership candidate Kellie Leitch says it is “ridiculous” to link her plan to screen immigrants for Canadian values with a deadly attack on a Quebec City mosque, arguing her proposal could equally be applied to white supremacists trying to enter the country.

-Ms. Leitch was responding to criticisms from fellow leadership contenders and other party members who said her screening idea sows the type of hatred that could have inspired the Quebec City suspect, Alexandre Bissonette, who is accused of murdering six Muslims during evening prayers on Sunday.
+Ms. Leitch was responding to criticisms from fellow leadership contenders and other party members who said her screening idea sows the type of hatred that could have inspired the Quebec City suspect, Alexandre Bissonnette, who is accused of murdering six Muslims during evening prayers on Sunday.

 “This was an outrageous attack of violence,” Ms. Leitch said in an interview Tuesday.
 “And there’s no excuse, and no justification, for that type of act of terrorism.”